 3. Claiming Other’s Work

 It is difficult to see who actually does the work in corporate companies.
 Mostly, external vendors do the actual work and internal employees used to showcase to take the credit out of it.
 This funny and dangerous habit of claiming other’s credibility makes the employees dumber in handling emergency situations.
 Check out the difference between a corporate manager and a freelancer when you have a chance to meet them next time.

 4. Alcohol and Smoking

-Not long time ago people used to teach their kids – drinking and smoking are injurious to heath (it is even explicitly written on every single bottle / pack).
-In corporate culture, you can easily see even the pregnant women having an alcohol glass in her hand.
+Not long time ago people used to teach their kids – drinking and smoking are injurious to heath (it is also explicitly written on every single bottle / pack).
+In corporate culture, you can easily see people holding alcohol glass in any parties.
 Drunk and drive is also a common habit especially when employees hang over informally.